Prep Hike 3 of 3

 The plan

-We meet at the church parking lot at 7am and drive together to the Mapleton Canyon trailhead in Right Fork.
+Be at the church parking lot by 6:45 AM.
+We leave at 7:00 AM sharp.
+If you're late, we'll already be on the road.
+Drive 45 minutes together to the Mapleton Canyon trailhead in Right Fork.
 Hike up the Spanish Fork Peak trail for 4 miles, stopping at a small pond, then turn around.
 The last mile has some passable snow.
 Plan to be home between 3 and 5pm, with boys dropped at each home.

 The point of this hike